veteran233/LDFuzz/README.md

 LDFuzz
 ======

 This is the official implementation of paper.
-"A Spatial Semantic Fuzzing Framework for LiDAR-based Autonomous Driving Perception Systems".
+"Spatial Semantic Fuzzing for LiDAR-based Autonomous Driving Perception Systems".

 This repository contains a fuzzing framework for LiDAR-based termed `LDFuzz`, for testing autonomous driving perception systems.